UTexas

 GEO 386G GEO 386G.
 Geographic Information System and Global Positioning System Applications in Earth Sciences.
 3 Hours.

-Theory and practice of geographic information system (GIS) and Global Positioning System (GPS) technologies, and their applications to problems in earth sciences.
-Laboratories and field trips provide hands-on experience with the collection, mapping, and analysis of geologic and other field data using GPS equipment and GIS software.
-Subjects include map projections; datums and reference frames; cartographic principles; remotely sensed data (satellite and aerial photos, image radar); vector- and raster-based image formats; geospatial data resources; GIS software applications; surveying principles; GPS constellation and data structure; differential GPS; data logging schemes; GPS postprocessing software; integration of GPS and GIS in mapmaking; extant GIS applications in geology and hydrogeology.
+Examine the theory and application of Geographic Information System (GIS) and Global Positioning System (GPS) technologies in earth science.
+Implement data collection, mapping, and analysis through labs and practical exercises.
+Discuss map projections, cartographic principles, remote sensing, spatial analysis, and geospatial data resources in the context of earth science applications.
 Three lecture hours and two laboratory hours a week for one semester, and two weekend field trips.
 Offered in the fall semester only.
 Geological Sciences 386G and 391 (Topic: Geographic Information System and Global Positioning System Applications in Earth Sciences) may not both be counted.
 Prerequisite: Graduate standing.